dmin0763/SmiteRandomizer/README.md

   selection based on class, and unwanted characters can be filtered out manually.

 ## Instructions:
-  Extract the zip file and place the SmiteRandomizer folder wherever you want it to be.
+  Extract the zip file wherever you want the folder to be.
 All necessary files for keeping the program up to date are within SmiteRandomizer/Resources.
 Run the program with SmiteRandomizer.exe.

 ## Updating: